 1. Always embrace change and growth.
 Throughout your life, you are going to change, and that’s a good thing.
 This means you are learning, evolving, improving and processing new information.
 We should never stop learning, no matter our age!
 No one is born the perfect person and, therefore, we should all be trying to improve for the rest of our lives.

 2. Unveil the truth behind discouragement.
 Sometimes your development will make others uncomfortable.
-In which case, it’s important to understand that their reactions are NOT a reflection of YOU, but a reflection of themselves.
+In which case, it’s important to understand that their reactions are NOT a reflection of YOU, but often a reflection of themselves.

 - Perhaps they are concerned about the goals or aspirations they haven’t achieved.
 They are feeling left behind or having regrets about the actions they didn’t take.
 Your success makes them feel worse about themselves.
-In reality, their happiness should have nothing to do with whether you succeed; there’s enough success for everyone.
+In reality, their happiness should have nothing to do with whether you succeed; there’s enough room for everyone.

 - They may be staying silent because they have no idea about the industry, or the product or service you’re providing.
 They feel their feedback or assistance would be futile.